-- Consider effort: When your task list is becoming too much, prioritize according to effort and breeze through those easier tasks more quickly.
+- Consider effort: When your task list is becoming too much, prioritise according to effort and breeze through those easier tasks more quickly.

-No matter how well you prioritize, there is only so much you can achieve in one day, and certain distractions are impossible to avoid.
-It’s important to be realistic in setting goals and prioritizing tasks.
+No matter how well you prioritise, there is only so much you can achieve in one day, and certain distractions are impossible to avoid.
+It’s important to be realistic in setting goals and prioritising tasks.
 Otherwise, you’ll create false expectations of those around you, and you’ll constantly feel as if you’re falling behind.

-Remember, the purpose of prioritization is to spend time working on the important tasks, those things that will make a difference in the long run and move you in the right direction.
-When prioritization is handled well, you’ll feel less reactive and more focused and intentional.
-The aim is to complete work that signifies true progress, and let all the rest—all the “busyness”—fall to the wayside.
+Remember, the purpose of prioritisation is to spend time working on the important tasks, those things that will make a difference in the long run and move you in the right direction.
+When prioritisation is handled well, you’ll feel less reactive and more focused and intentional.
+The aim is to complete work that signifies true progress, and let all the rest – all the ‘busyness’ – fall by the wayside.

 Caitlin Bishop is a writer for WeWork’s Ideas by We, based in New York City.
 Previously, she was a journalist and editor at Mamamia in Sydney, Australia, and a contributing reporter at Gotham Gazette.